Kubrixss/Kubrixss.github.io/src/content/portfolio/2024-04-23-cyber-rush.md

   - url: /portfolio/ss_a2749240f3afa73990bd2ef5a45710b031db5395.1920x1080.jpg
   - url: /portfolio/ss_ba2fd5aea82806095c9e9454a80c3ab8b85475bc.1920x1080.jpg
 ---
 Welcome to the adrenaline-fueled world of Cyber Rush, a fast-paced Rogue-Like FPS set in a dystopian future where survival is the ultimate goal.
 Dive into procedurally generated levels filled with relentless enemies, powerful bosses, and a vast array of futuristic weaponry to clear as many rooms as you possibly can!

+This Project was part of being a studio where I had the abilitiy to learn how to work and communicate with others in the same studio to make a game.
+This game me a lot of experience and now am pretty confident in working with multiple people on a project or be in a big studio of people.